directus-labs/os-santa/README.md

 Open Source Santa is a playful web application that analyzes GitHub profiles and generates AI-powered "naughty or nice" letters from Santa.
 Whether you want to check your own open source karma or roast a friend, Santa's got opinions about everyone's commits!

+Learn how the project was built on the [Directus Developer Blog](https://docs.directus.io/blog/ai-santa-roast-app-with-directus-nuxt).

 # Features

 - 🎅 Generate AI-powered roast letters from Santa based on GitHub public profile data